-Seniors who suffer from dementia benefit from specialized care within such centers, along other services and amenities.
+Seniors who suffer from dementia benefit from specialized care within memory care centers, along other services and amenities.
 Memory care residents also receive housing and healthcare services, even though the latter might be offered to a limited extent.
-The staff goes at all lengths to create a safe environment for all residents, regardless of how advanced their condition might be.
+Memory care staff goes at all lengths to create a safe environment for all residents, regardless of how advanced their condition might be.
 Special precautions are taken to minimize confusion and wandering.

 The move into a memory care center is beneficial not only for the senior in question, but also on his/her family and other caregivers.
 It is a known fact that memory care centers have trained personnel, ready to handle any dementia-related behaviors, including agitation, disorientation or hallucinations.
-A person who suffers from such health issues is much safer in a specialized facility, no longer burdening others.
+A person who suffers from such health issues is much safer in a specialized facility.
 The transition to memory care often occurs smoothly, given the expert capability of the staff.

 How many memory care centers are there in Alaska?
-In the state of Alaska, there are only 17 memory care centers, despite the growing population of seniors suffering from dementia.
+In the state of Alaska, there are currently 17 memory care centers, despite the growing population of seniors suffering from dementia.
 There are also 17 assisted living facilities that have integrated memory care units available.
 Most of these senior living communities can be found in Fairbanks and Anchorage.
-It is worth mentioning that all of these centers welcome seniors who have been diagnosed with a form of dementia, most commonly Alzheimer's disease.
+All of these centers welcome seniors who have been diagnosed with a form of dementia, most commonly Alzheimer's disease.